smart-data-lake/sdl-visualization/README.md

 ### Prerequisits
 A Webserver
 - to serve static html, js and css files
-- to serve config and description files
+- to serve config and description directories
-- that allows "directory listing" for the config files
+- that allows "directory listing" for the config directory (alternatively an index.json file listing alls configuration files can be created inside the config folder).

 ### Linux with lighttpd
 Serve the application with a simple webserver called [lighttpd](https://redmine.lighttpd.net/projects/lighttpd).
 The server uses the configurations from the lighttpd.conf file, which has already some default configurations, but can be adapted.